valecase4/timerMVC/README.md

 ### Approach

+MVC stands for model-view-controller.
+As a software design pattern, it's widely used for GUI (e.g., this application).

 - Model: manage the backend logic and communicate with view through controller
 - View: manage the application's UI
 - Controller: build the connection between model and view